P2PSP/core/doc/README.md

 ----------

 Efficient large scale distribution of media (real-time video, for example) is one of the big challenges of the Internet.
-To achieve this, IETF designed IP multicast.
+To achieve this (among other thigs), [IETF](https://www.ietf.org/) designed IP multicast.
 In this transmission model, a source sends only one copy of the stream which is delivered to a set of receivers thanks to the automatic replication of data in the IP multicast routers.
 Unfortunately, IP multicast does not fit the bussines model of most